SPFL chief Neil Doncaster hopes for a 'more settled' 2014

 "The merger I hope will enable us to move forward with confidence."

-The SPFL was created in the summer by the merger of the Scottish Premier League and the 123-year-old Scottish Football League, with Doncaster named as its chief executive, a role he had performed at the SPL.
+by the merger of the Scottish Premier League and the 123-year-old Scottish Football League, with Doncaster named as its chief executive, a role he had performed at the SPL.

 He continued: "We've been talking about matters off the field for the last few years.
 We all want to be talking about the great drama, the great passion, the excitement on the pitch.